-Cover all the bases with an island that boasts bar style seating at one end, and a lower dining level at the other.
+Cover all the bases for your kitchen island with seating and put bar style stools at one end, and a lower dining level at the other.
 This dynamic island from Davonport’s Soho range features a stunning mix of materials including sandblasted ash, industrial concrete and hand-stitched fabric panels.

 6. Contrast your bar stools with the rest of the kitchen

-Designer bar stools can instantly take a classic kitchen in a fresh modern direction.
+Designer bar stools can instantly take a classic kitchen in a fresh modern direction, even when kitchen island seating is involved.
 Here, the unexpected combo of manmade polycarbonate and natural timber is seriously covetable.
-It could work the other way round too, say industrial style, rustic bar stools in a contemporary kitchen.
+It could work the other way round too, say industrial style, rustic bar stools in a modern kitchen.

 7. Small kitchen?
 Choose island bar seating

-For more ways to make the most of a small kitchen, make sure you check out our dedicated feature.
+For more small kitchen ideas, make sure you check out our dedicated feature.

 8. Make legroom for all with kitchen island stools

-Legroom can be an issue with traditional breakfast bars, not least when small children kick and scuff the rear panel as they clamber onto a stool.
+Legroom can be an issue with kitchen island seating, not least when small children kick and scuff the rear panel as they clamber onto a stool.
 This generous kitchen island with seating for four solves the problem nicely and provides a spacious elevated dining area for all the family.

 9. Choose low-level kitchen island seating for maximum comfort

 While a bar stool is the perfect pit stop for a quick lunch or glass of vino, there’s no denying a dining chair is more comfortable for languishing over dinner.
-If your kitchen is your only dining option, consider a drop-down kitchen island like this sleek design by Kitchen Architecture.
+If your kitchen is your only dining option, you are going to need a kitchen island with seating that is actually comfortable, so consider a drop-down kitchen island like this sleek design by Kitchen Architecture.

 10. Add some luxury with velvet kitchen island seating